mipimipi/smsync/README.md

       conversion: copy
     - source: '*'

-In former releases a configuration file in [INI format](https://en.wikipedia.org/wiki/INI_file) was required (`SMSYNC.CONF`) instead of the YAML file which was introduced with smsync 3.0.
-If no `smsync.yaml`exists, smsync is converting a possibly existing `SMSYNC.CONF` into a YAML file.
+In former releases (< smsync 3.0) a configuration file in [INI format](https://en.wikipedia.org/wiki/INI_file) was required (`SMSYNC.CONF`) instead of a YAML file.
+If no `smsync.yaml`exists, smsync is taking a potentially  existing `SMSYNC.CONF` and converts it into a YAML file `smsync.yaml`.
 After that, the old configuration file is obsolete and can be deleted.

 #### General Configuration